rieljasperapos/Javascript-Fundamentals/README.md

 ## Getting Started
 If you are interested in exploring JavaScript and enhancing your fundamental knowledge, you can enroll in the "Learn JavaScript" course on Codecademy [here](https://www.codecademy.com/learn/introduction-to-javascript).

-Feel free to explore the course material in this repository.